Patrons must have a library card to borrow materials from the library, including downloadable books and music.

 - Children of any age can get a card, but patrons under age 18 must have a parent complete and sign the application.
 Both the parent and child must be present at the time the application is completed, and the parent must provide ID as outlined above.

-- All cards will expire every three years.
+- All adult cards will expire every three years.
 After expiration, you will need to show proof of residency to reactivate the card.

 What if I don't live in the Fremont Public Library District?